One of our legal specialists will review your details and call you back within 24 hours to discuss this further.

 Two of the most common offences include:

-Driving Whilst Intoxicated – A sentence for death by dangerous driving is handed out to those who have caused death by driving whilst intoxicated.
-Compensation amounts related to accidents of this nature tend to be high.
+Driving Whilst Intoxicated – A sentence for death by dangerous driving may be handed out to those who have caused death by driving whilst intoxicated.
 Intoxication covers not only alcohol levels, but also the incorrect use of prescription medications or ignoring specific related advice for medication.

 Driving Whilst Tired – Another common reason for accidents causing death by careless driving is that of drivers who are tired at the wheel.
 A road traffic accident caused by a driver being tired at the wheel does not necessarily mean that they have fallen asleep whilst driving.
 Tiredness can affect reaction times, cause blurred vision and impair our decision-making skills.

-When it comes to seeking compensation relating to a death by dangerous driving Liverpool, there are three main parties that can legally claim:
+When it comes to seeking death by careless driving compensation in Liverpool or elsewhere in England or Wales, there are three main parties that can legally claim:

 For the majority of our clients who have lost a loved one in a road traffic accident, we can represent on ‘No Win, No Fee’ terms, utilising a CFA (Conditional Fee Agreement).
 A CFA makes sure that, should your death by dangerous driving claim be unsuccessful, you will not have to pay a penny towards the related costs.
-Our legal team has a wealth of experience in these types of claims, working in your interests to secure maximum fatal road traffic accident compensation to help those who relied financially on the victim of such an event.
+Our legal team has a wealth of experience in these types of claims, working in your interests to secure maximum compensation for death by dangerous driving incidents, to help those who relied financially on the victim of such an event.